eric-sclafani/gram2vec/README.md

 # Gram2Vec

 ## Description
-`Gram2Vec` is a feature extraction algorithm that extracts grammatical properties from a given document and returns vectors representing that document's grammatical footprint.
-This is one part of PAUSIT team's stylistic feature vectors for TA1.
+`Gram2Vec` is a vectorization algorithm that embeds documents into a higher dimensional space by extracting the normalized relative frequencies of stylistic features present in the text.
+More specifically, Gram2Vec vectorizes based off feartures pertaining to grammar, such as POS tags, syntactic constructions, and much more.

 ## Setup